Seeing the Brain Injury

 MRIs

 These use magnetic fields and radio waves to create images.
 They are most useful in dealing with soft tissues such as the brain and spinal cord.
 There is no radiation involved.
 These are generally not used in the emergency room because they require some time and expertise to interpret.
-As a result these are specifically ordered by a treating physician.
+As a result, these are specifically ordered by a physician.

 There are a number of different types of MRIs available.
 A functional MRI records dynamic changes in blood flow.
 The Tesla MRI gives very detailed data about the makeup of the brain.
-The DTI MRI shows water movement which then allows the doctor to determine what areas of the brain are not doing well.
+In addition the DTI MRI shows water movement which then allows the doctor to determine what areas of the brain are not doing well.
 This MRI works by tracking the normal pattern of water.
 Where that water flow has changed, then the DTI scan shows the problem.
 Where the water flow is blocked, that is a sign of injury.
 This is not a new technology.
 Rather it involves a software update which allows any standard MRI to perform the DTI MRI.

 There are very few DTI centers that do what is called a “quantitative analysis”.
 A quantitative analysis involves a comparison of the fractional anisotropy values of the patient with that of a control group.
 There are a number of courts around the country that have determined that DTI MRI results are admissible.
 Marsh v.
 Celebrity Cruises, Inc., 2017 WL 6987718; Ward v.
 Carnival Corp., 2019 WL 1228063; Lance Meadors v.
 D’Agostino, 2020 WL 6342637; Ruppell v.
 Kucanin, 2011 WL 2470621, at *5; Roach v.
 Hughes, 2016 WL 9460306, at *3; M.B.
 Hulkower et al., A Decade of DTI in Traumatic Brain Injury: 10 Years and 100 Articles Later, 34 Am.
 J Neuroradiology 2064, 2071 (201)